 Hexagonal Boron Nitride (h-BN, BN2A1)

-Hexagonal boron nitride is a semiconductor with a direct band gap of ~5.9 eV and has been used extensively as an insulator for the production of ultrahigh mobility 2D heterostructures composed of various types of 2D semiconductors (e.g. WSe2, MoSe2, etc).
+Hexagonal boron nitride is an insulator with a band gap of ~6 eV and has been used extensively as an insulator for the production of ultrahigh mobility 2D heterostructures composed of various types of 2D semiconductors (e.g. WSe2, MoSe2, etc).

 The layers are stacked together via van der Waals interactions and can be exfoliated into thin 2D layers, down to monolayer h-BN.